hasangungor/ConcurrencyKeynoteDemoApp/README.md

-My presentation and demo project to explain concurrency in iOS app to young talent students
+My presentation and demo project to explain concurrency in iOS app for Mobven Young Talent students